CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

 In addition, we incorporated noise into each mock observation.
 Using the error maps for the observed data, we randomly sampled Gaussian noise distributions for the SZ, X-ray SB, and X-ray temperature maps, respectively.
 Figure~\ref{fig:paramtest_fit} shows the posterior distribution of the parameters from our fit to this mock observation.
 The posterior distributions indicate that we can accurately recover most of the varied parameter values within the expected deviations due to noise fluctuations.
 Thus, our fitting methodology is able to reliably determine the underlying shape and thermodynamics of the observed mock galaxy cluster.

-The use of both SZ and X-ray data in our analysis allows us to measure the three-dimensional geometry of the ICM distribution by constraining the elongation parameter (Sec.~\ref{subsec:geom}), since the two observational probes redundantly measure the thermodynamic properties of the gas along the line-of-sight.
-However, it should be noted that there may be degeneracies in determining cluster shape through this multi-probe approach depending on the relative orientation of the geometry, especially in inferring the geometric parameters of the 3D structure, as discussed in \cite{2007MNRAS.380.1207S}.
-These degeneracies can cause bias in the recovered shape parameters along with multimodality in the posterior distributions.
-A further exploration of these degeneracies, in particular as they pertain to the observational data available for the CHEX-MATE sample, will be included in a subsequent paper in this series.
+The use of both SZ and X-ray data in our analysis allows us to measure the three-dimensional geometry of the ICM distribution by constraining the elongation parameter (Sect.~\ref{subsec:geom}), since the two observational probes redundantly measure the thermodynamic properties of the gas along the line of sight.
+However, it should be noted that there may be degeneracies in determining cluster shape through this multi-probe approach depending on the relative orientation of the geometry, especially in inferring the geometric parameters of the three-dimensional structure, as discussed in \cite{2007MNRAS.380.1207S}.
+These degeneracies can cause bias in the recovered shape parameters along with multi-modality in the posterior distributions.

+The model fitting technique has been validated using the reference mock dataset, as shown in Fig.~\ref{fig:paramtest_fit}.
+Additionally, we present the results of parameter estimation across a broader range of parameters.
+This analysis particularly concentrates on geometric parameters that define the cluster's shape and its projected appearance in the sky.
+In Table~\ref{tab:paramtest} and Fig.~\ref{fig:paramtest_summary}, we provide constraints for the geometrical parameters of a triaxial ellipsoid ($q_{\text{ ICM,1}}$, $q_{\text{ ICM,2}}$, and $\cos \theta$, $e_\parallel$).
+These constraints are derived from various model fits, each with different values of $q_{\text{ ICM,1}}$ and $\cos \theta$, while keeping the other parameters constant.
+We used the model parameters from the previous fit (Fig.~\ref{fig:paramtest_fit}) as a reference for these analyses.

+In general, the input model parameters are successfully recovered within the test parameter ranges, although the uncertainties in the inclination angle increase as the major axis of the triaxial ellipsoid approaches a perpendicular orientation relative to the observer's line of sight.
+Most of the input values fall within the 68\% confidence interval obtained from our fits, while the remaining values are included within the 95\% confidence interval.
+Considering the expected fluctuations caused by the random noise added to the input maps, this suggests that any potential bias in our fitting method is minimal compared to the measurement noise.
+In a subsequent paper, we will perform a more detailed exploration spanning the range of masses, redshifts, and data quality in the CHEX-MATE sample.
+In addition, we will fit mock observations of simulated clusters to determine the impact of deviations from triaxial symmetry due to, for example, sub-structures or mergers.

-\section{Application to CHEX-MATE Data}
+\section{Application to CHEX-MATE data}

 In this section, we introduce the X-ray and SZ data collected from our program.
-We apply the triaxial analysis technique to analyze a CHEX-MATE galaxy cluster PSZ2 G313.33+61.13 (Abell 1689), and the cluster serves as an illustrative example to demonstrate the method.
+We applied the triaxial analysis technique to analyze a CHEX-MATE galaxy cluster PSZ2 G313.33+61.13 (Abell 1689), and the cluster serves as an illustrative example to demonstrate the method.